TristanEugene/FlyAway/README.md

 ### Navigation + Header: Bernardo
-Contains a functional navigation with logo/company name, links to all pages Parallax effect + About page, South America page
+Contains a functional navigation with logo/company name, links to all pages parallax effect, about page, South America page
 ### Popular destinations: Mehdi
 A carousel + some text + CTA button for some popular destinations, Africa page
 ### Hotels: Ines